-- A contest in which users can participate, posting their “Top 10 Tricks in Google Apps”.
+- A contest in which users can participate, posting their “Top 10 Tricks in G Suite”.
 Users can add their “top tricks in Apps” on a Google Site or a Google Group.
 The best would then be chosen and awarded a prize.
 This could range from a gift certificate to a Chromebook!
 The incentive of winning a prize will almost certainly have users searching in Google for the best tricks.

 - Increase adoption by bringing templates into Google Docs early in the implementation.
-This can prevent the uploading of “non-Google native” docs, and encourage a standard for documentation moving forward.
+This can prevent the uploading of “non-Google native” docs and encourage a standard for documentation moving forward.
 This is also an initiative in which executives can promote their use.

-- Google promotes deployment training with what they term Google Apps “Ninja” training.
+- Google promotes deployment training with what they term G Suite “Ninja” training.
 If your organization has leveraged these materials, have your users complete the training.
-Once completed, have them post the image of the “Google Apps Ninja” to Google+, indicating they’ve successfully completed the training.
+Once completed, have them post the image of the “G Suite Ninja” to Google+, indicating they’ve successfully completed the training.
 Use a hashtag such as "#ninja" to track who has participated.
 You might randomly select participants to win a prize similar to the top 10 tricks contest in item number 1 above.
 Tip!
 Make sure to post announcements and contest results to your end-user facing Google Site to promote increased familiarity of Google Sites.

 Trusting the New Environment

 In the end, it all comes down to change management.
 Keep your users engaged and informed by helping them understand all of the exciting new tools they now have at their disposal.
 Success can be measured by improvements in productivity and user satisfaction.
-Make sure to use the reporting capability of Google Apps to track how many files are being uploaded and not converted, how many new Google Docs are being created, and so forth.
+Make sure to use the reporting capability of G Suite to track how many files are being uploaded and not converted, how many new Google Docs are being created, and so forth.
 After all, moving your organization to the cloud is a great opportunity to decrease operational expenses – and to increase productivity.